abajr516/Gesture-Controlled-PDF-Page-Turner/README.md

 # Gesture-Controlled PDF Page Turner

-This project allows users to navigate through a PDF document using hand gesture recognition.
+Traditional PDF navigation requires physical interaction (mouse, keyboard, or touchscreen), which can be inconvenient and inaccessible.
+This project allows users to navigate through a PDF document using computer vision and hand gesture recognition.
 The system detects gestures such as **thumbs up** and **thumbs down** to flip through the pages in real-time using a webcam.

 ## Project Overview

 The **Gesture-Controlled PDF Page Turner** is developed as part of the **Module 3: Touch and Touchless Interactive Technology** course.
 It demonstrates the use of computer vision to create intuitive and touchless user interfaces.

+## Core Components
+- OpenCV (one window for webcame and another window for displaying the PDF)
+- Mediapipe (hand tracking and landmarking)

 ### Key Features
 - **Thumbs Up Gesture**: Moves to the next page in the PDF.